Aporphine: Pharmacology

+Pharmacodynamics

 According to the U.S. Patent & Trademark Office, aporphine derivatives can treat oxidative stress-induced diseases.
 Specifically, it inhibits lipid peroxidase and performs free radical-scavenging activities, thereby exhibiting a protective effect on endothelial cells.
 This reduces oxidative stress which may induce diseases such as cardiovascular disease, Alzheimer's disease, kidney disease, diabetes, cancer etc.

 Aporphine alkaloids present in Litsea glutinosa, a tropical plant with antioxidant and anti-parasitic properties, are claimed to contribute to anti-cancer activity.
 Research has illustrated the antiproliferative and cytotoxic effects of aporphine-containing extracts of Litsea glutinosa.

-(R)-Aporphine is a dopamine receptor D_{1} antagonist with a K_{i} of 717nM and a dopamine receptor D_{2} antagonist with a K_{i} of 527nM.
+(R)-Aporphine is a dopamine receptor D_{1} antagonist with a K_{i} of 717 nM and a dopamine receptor D_{2} antagonist with a K_{i} of 527nM.
 Aporphine and its related alkaloids bulbocapnine, boldine, glaucine, and corytuberine are antipsychotic, exert naloxone-reversible antinociceptive activity and, except for corytuberine, are anticonvulsant.
 Some derivatives of aporphine such as (S)-(+)-N-propylnorapomorphine have potential as low side effect profile antipsychotics.
 (S)-(+)-N-Propylnorapomorphine is highly selective for meso-limbic dopaminergic tracts and function as efficacious partial agonists, with no elevation in prolactin.

+Aporphines, including nuciferine, dicentrine, isolaureline, and crebanine, among others, are antagonists or very weak partial agonists of the serotonin 5-HT_{2A} and/or 5-HT_{2C} receptors.
+However, an exception with higher-efficacy serotonin 5-HT_{2A} receptor agonism is glaucine.